tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 ## Circles
-<div class="status work-in-progress"></div>
+<div class="status first-draft"></div>

 This section investigates scenes in which all obstacles are circles.
 Although we could not find exact bounds on the performance of *BasicAlg* in this situation, we have numerical upper- and lower bounds on $\rho$ that were derived by Dr. Meijer earlier.
 These bounds are not yet tight.
 Again, we prove the bounds in the structure of a series of lemmas.
-The first lemma will show that if there is only one obstacle, then $1.06 < \rho < \pi/2$.
-We also show that is there are an arbitrary number of obstacles then $1.33 < \rho < 2$.
+The structure will be similar to that of the previous section.
+The first lemma will show that if there is only one obstacle, then $1.086 < \rho < \pi/2$.
+We also show that is there are an arbitrary number of obstacles then $1.086 < \rho < 1.666$ <span class="note">there is something better right, and in your manuscript, it says 2 instead of 1.6666?</span>.
 Lastly we show how with the help of *Mathematica* we can tighten the above bounds.

 <div class="lemma" id="le:onediskupper">